L\'evy systems and moment formulas for mixed Poisson integrals: L evy systems

-here, \eqref{Sk} follows.
-Then we note that the distribution of $X_{u-}$ is $p_u$ and use Fubini-Tonelli {to get \eqref{eq:aaa3}}.
+\eqref{Sk} follows.
+Then we note that the distribution of $X_{u-}$ is the same as that of $X_u$, which is $p_u$, and we use Fubini-Tonelli to get \eqref{eq:aaa3}.
 This resolves the case of compound Poisson processes.
 The case of general L\'evy processes follows as in the proof of Lemma~\ref{lem2}. \end{proof}

 \begin{corollary} If $X$ is a L\'evy process and $F$ is nonnegative, then

 \end{corollary}

 \begin{corollary} If $X$ is a L\'evy process and $F$ is nonnegative, then